List of Responding Schools

 The Public Interest Counselor in the Career Services Office provides guidance to students on careers in public interest, along with publishing resources and job opportunities in the public interest field.

-The Career Development Office (CDO) provides support/guidance to students interested in public interest/ public service careers.
+The HOPE Public Interest Resource Center and the Career Development Office (CDO) provide support/guidance to students interested in public interest/public service careers.
 HOPE and the CDO also sponsor numerous programs throughout the year focused on highlighting pathways to employment in the public interest.

 OPS is dedicated to helping students and graduates integrate public service with their professional development and to guide those wishing to pursue careers in government or public interest.
 The OPS professionals work intensively with students pursuing careers in public service to help those students use their years at Michigan Law to position themselves for public service careers.
 OPS doesn't limit itself to just helping students find public interest or government summer internships; we work with students on course selection, identifying recommenders, fellowships, funding and everything that goes into making a Michigan Law student the best public service attorney.
 With the aid of Michigan Law's extensive network of alumni as well as job search resources such as Michigan Law's Jobnet, the Making a Difference Public Interest Guide, NALP's PSLawNet, and a host of other web-based resources, OPS provides Michigan Law students with the information they need to shape a career in public service.
 Finally, OPS works with the many active student groups to present topical workshops and to develop and implement pro bono projects.
 Visit Michigan's Office of Public Service at http://www.law.umich.edu/currentstudents/PublicService/index.htm